-Communicate clearly with your customers
+1. Communicate clearly with your customers

 Miscommunication is a prime cause of customer complaints, so ensure you provide as much information as possible.
-This includes obvious details like prices and sizes, as well as delivery times, reviews, testimonials and your customer support hours.
+This includes crucial details like prices and sizes, as well as delivery times, reviews, testimonials and your customer support hours.

-Another important aspect of communication is establishing clear and direct ways for your customers to contact you.
-In addition to listing your phone number and email address on your website, you should align your support hours to your customers’ needs.
-Larger businesses should also consider offering a live chat option.
+Another important way to prevent customer complaints is by establishing clear and direct ways for your customers to contact you.
+In addition to listing contact details clearly on your website, you should align your support hours to your customers’ needs and provide a live chat option.